luapower/tweening/tweening.md

   * nested, overlapping timelines with relative start times.
   * timelines can themselves be tweened as a unit using all control variables.
   * stagger tweens: alternate end-values over a list of targets.
-  * relative values.
   * extendable attribute types and interpolation functions.
   * built-in interpolators for numbers, integers and lists of numbers.
-  * pause/resume/restart/reverse for tweens and timelines.
+  * relative values incl. directional rotation.
   * no allocations while tweening.

 ## Tweens

 ### `tweening() -> tw`

 Create a new `tweening` module.
-For extending the `tweening` module with new attribute types and interpolators without affecting the original module table.
+Useful for extending the `tweening` module with new attribute types and interpolators without affecting the original module table.

 ### `tw:tween(t) -> tween`

 Create a new tween.
-A tween is an object which interpolates a single value from a target object using an easing function and other timing parameters.
+A tween is an object which can be used to interpolate a single value from a target object _in time_ using an easing function and other timing parameters.

-__NOTE:__ `t` itself is turned into a tween (no new table is created).
+> __NOTE:__ `t` itself is turned into a tween (no new table is created).

 #### Timing model: fields

 -------------- ----------- ---------------------------------------------------
 __field__      __default__ __description__
-`start`        `clock()`   start clock
-`duration`     `1`         duration of one iteration (can't be negative) `delay`        `0`         delay before the first iteration starts `speed`        `1`         speed of the entire tween; must be > 0
+`start`        `clock()`   start clock (becomes relative when added to timeline) `duration`     `1`         duration of one iteration (can't be negative) `delay`        `0`         delay before the first iteration starts `speed`        `1`         speed of the entire tween; must be > 0